 (f) To collect repayments ► We will generally collect credit repayments directly from you via direct debit.
 We use GoCardless to process your direct debit payments.
 More information on how GoCardless processes your personal data and your data protection rights, including your right to object, is available at https://gocardless.com/legal/privacy/

 Where you are late in making a scheduled payment, we may engage a collections agent to obtain repayment on our behalf.
 We have a process in place to assist individuals who are struggling to make repayments on their credit facility.
 If you have difficulties making payments under your credit agreement please contact us at your first opportunity by phone or by email as set out in “Contact Us”.
+We may share your data with third parties for the purposes of providing you with debt advice.
 You may also want to seek advice on what to do from an independent free advice agency such as the Citizens Advice Bureau.

 Lawful Bases: Contract performance, legitimate interests (to recover sums owed to us in accordance with our agreement with you).